flybywiresim/docs/docs/fbw-a32nx/installation.md

 ![How to find the correct Community folder](assets/find-community-folder.png "How to find the correct Community folder")

-To find the Community folder that MSFS is using please follow these steps:
+To find the Community folder that MSFS is using, please follow these steps:

 1. Go to your General Settings in MSFS and activate Developer Mode.
 2. Go to the menu and select 'Virtual File System'.
 3. Click on 'Packages Folders' and select 'Open Community Folder'.

 This opens the Community folder in a Windows Explorer.
-Please ensure that your addons are installed in the folder that is opened.
+Please ensure that your add-ons are installed in the folder that is opened.

 ---